How to Know If You’re On the Right Path

 There is no need to redirect your path or your intentions.
 Instead, seek to understand what these situations are showing you about yourself.
 Find that thing, study it, understand it, release it, and then the doors will open because you have stopped resisting it.

 I doubt most people find the path that scares the living fuck out of them to be the ‘easy’ route.
+It’s going to call you to rise up and be the best version of yourself, and it’s going to trigger a shitload of self-sabotage in the process.

 Let me give you an example from my own life.